You spent what on running socks?!

 But I could have bought like 10 for that 1!

-I’m sure you think I’m talking about a fancy new GPS watch because those have indeed gone up in price since the days of our standard little Timex which tracked well…time.
+I’m sure this seems like a conversation for a fancy new GPS running watch because those have indeed gone up in price since the days of our standard little Timex which tracked well…time.

 But nope, this was the conversation after I started buying good running socks.
 It transformed my running and while expensive compared to regular cottons socks, pennies compared to all our other running gear!